 1. How long is the MCAT test?

-2. How much time do I need for preparation and studying?
+2. How much time do I need for MCAT prep?

-While this can certainly vary between students, it is recommended that you spend several weeks, or, about 3 months preparing for the MCAT.
-Ideally, you should spend anywhere from 20-60 hours each week studying leading up to the MCAT.
+It is recommended that you spend about 3-6 months preparing for the MCAT.
+Ideally, you should spend between 200-300 hours studying.

 3. What part of my MCAT prep should I do first?